idogit123/vacation-master/README.md

 ## Pages
 ### Login page
 Enter name and password to login.
+> [!Warning]
-Doesnt show if password incorrect or if user doesnt exist, it will just not login.
+> Doesnt show if password incorrect or if user doesnt exist, it will just not login.

 ### Signup page
 Enter name, password and role to signup.
 If a user with the same name and password already exists it will login to that user.
+> [!Warning]
-Also doesnt show if there are errors in signup.
+> Also doesnt show if there are errors in signup.

 ### Manager - Employees page
 If you login as a manager you have access to the manager pages.